 I delivered my apology to the customer, explained our situation, why it happened, and what changes we have made internally to avoid it happening again in the future – our main point of contact was delighted by this.
 He saw what we were working with internally and my transparency was well received.
 He mentioned, “there was only one answer I was going to accept and you hit it perfectly.”
-I was transparent, honest, owned up for our areas of opportunity, and moved on.
+I was transparent, and honest, owned up to our areas of opportunity, and moved on.

-If I had not been able to tell this story in a way that was relevant, he would have continued being upset and likely kept escalating up to senior leadership.
+If I had not been able to tell this story in a way that was relevant, he would have continued being upset and likely kept escalating to senior leadership.

 Where should you start if you plan on crafting a strategic product narrative?

-SB: The first step is simple: become a product expert.
+Sam: The first step is simple: become a product expert.
 If you don’t have an air-tight understanding of the product it can hurt your credibility.

 Once you know the product, then it's all about listening to your customers' pain points, goals, and objectives.
 Once you know all of that, you can weave it into your product overview to make it more relevant.